Next.js Routing: A Complete Beginner Guide

 }

-• Now, when you navigate to localhost:3000/products/1, you'll see the product details page.
-Similarly, accessing /products/2, /products/3, or even /products/100 will display the same details page. [productId] is the dynamic route segment that can adapt values like 1, 2, 3, and so on.
+• When you navigate to localhost:3000/products/1, you'll see the product details page.
+Similarly, accessing /products/2, /products/3, or even /products/100 will display the same details page. [productId] is the dynamic route segment that can adapt values like 1, 2, 3, etc.

 • To display the specific product ID, use the params object to display on each page.
 Modify the code as below: